BIOGRAPHY - Dr. Srividya Ramasubramanian

-Dr. Srividya "Srivi" Ramasubramanian (she/her) is the Newhouse Endowed Chair Professor at Syracuse University.
-She came to Syracuse from Texas A&M University where she was a Presidential Impact Fellow & Professor of Communication and had served as Associate Dean for Liberal Arts.
-She is the Founding Director of the Difficult Dialogues Project, and CODE^SHIFT (Collaboratory for Data Equity, Social Healing, Inclusive Futures, and Transformation) that brings together data scientists with social justice scholars.
-She did her post-doctoral fellowship at the Annenberg Public Policy Center at the Univ of Pennsylvania and was a Visiting Professor at the London School of Economics and the National University of Singapore.
+Dr. Srividya "Srivi" Ramasubramanian (she/her) is Newhouse Professor & Endowed Chair at the Newhouse School of Public Communications at Syracuse University.
+Her scholarship addresses pressing contemporary global issues relating to media, diversity, and social justice.
+She came to Syracuse in 2021 from Texas A&M University, where she was the first woman of color to earn tenure in her department and served as Presidential Impact Fellow and Associate Dean for Liberal Arts.
+She is the Founding Director of the Difficult Dialogues Project, CODE^SHIFT (Collaboratory for Data Equity, Social Healing, Inclusive Futures, and Transformation), and Media Rise (a global nonprofit for meaningful media).
+She did her post-doctoral fellowship at the Annenberg Public Policy Center at the University of Pennsylvania and has been a Visiting Professor at the London School of Economics and the National University of Singapore.

-A TEDx speaker, she has given invited talks around the world and has been featured in the National Public Radio, Huffington Post, Dallas Morning News, and India Today.
-Srivi was honored in 2019 with the prestigious Presidential Impact Fellowship, awarded to select faculty who are "rising to meet the challenges of their field and demonstrating impact towards creating a better world."
+A TEDx speaker, she has given invited talks around the world and has been featured on National Public Radio, Huffington Post, Dallas Morning News, and India Today.
+Srivi was honored with the prestigious Presidential Impact Fellowship, for "rising to meet the challenges of their field and demonstrating impact towards creating a better world."
 She is also the recipient of the ICA Applied/Public Policy Research Award, NCA Gerald M. Phillips Distinguished Award for Applied Communication, and NAMLE Outstanding Media Literacy Researcher Award.